ricebear-org/ricebear-org.github.io/discord.md

 ## Getting Started

-The first step is to join the guild using [this join link](https://discord.gg/BwW9Q25) or use the join code *BwW9Q25*.
+Presently, new users are only invited by a current member (Ring 3 or above) of our guild.
+In the future, there will be an opportunity to join through an application process.

 Upon joining, new users will start at Ring 5 (this doesn't have a dedicated role) unless they have a different Ring status. **There may be times when this guild is closed to new users.
 This page will update when that happens.** Read over the Guild Rules, either in #rules, or on this page.

 ### Guild Rules

-**Prelude: If a higher level user misuses their powers, please report the incident to fuyubear#0765 on Discord and/or by email to fuyubear+rbdiscord`at`protonmail.com.**
+**Prelude: If you need to appeal any moderation punishments (kicks/bans), please report the incident to fuyubear#0765 on Discord and/or by email to fuyubear+rbdiscord`at`protonmail.com.**

 Rule 0: New users starting at Ring 5 must go through a "Gate Entry" process in order to become members of this community.
 This is done through being promoted through the Ring System.
 All new users must know that to pass this process, you basically need to introduce yourself and hang out with the community in #public and/or "Ch.0H / Guest Space".
 After a few days, you should be promoted to Ring 4, gaining access to join more channels.
 See more at [Server Layout and Channel Visibility](#server-layout-and-channel-visibility).

 Rule 1: stay good towards each other.
 In other words, don't create toxicity, and don't treat others the way you don't want to be treated.
 Keep in mind that banter towards someone else is okay as long as they are cool with it.
 If they don't like it, it's considered harassment and is not welcome here.
+It's worth noting that some users (including you) may have different perspectives and mannerisms, but it's best not to follow through them if they cause issues.

 Rule 2: report any violations to Ring 1/2 users.
 If there is power abuse, please take it up to fuyubear (contact at the top of this section).